MustafaLotfi/Paper-Piano/README.md

   <video src="https://github.com/MustafaLotfi/Virtual-Music-Keyboard/blob/main/files/demo/1.mp4">
 </div>

-## More details:
+## More Details:
 Firstly hand landmarks in both of the images of cameras are detected.
-In the CM mode, by your hand gesture or its movement you can control the app.
+In the MC mode, by your hand gesture or its movement you can control the app.
 This part has been implemented using distances between various hand landmarks and the their movement speeds.
 Information from to images are processed together in each moment and will be used for a desired action.